sean-njela/django_template/README.md

 > [!IMPORTANT]
 > This project is designed for a simple, one-command setup.
 All necessary actions are orchestrated through `Taskfile.yml`.

 The `Taskfile.gitflow.yml` provides a structured Git workflow using Git Flow.
 This helps in managing features, releases, and hotfixes in a standardized way.
 To run these tasks just its the same as running any other task.
 Using gitflow is optional.
+If you do not want the gitflow tasks, you can remove the `Taskfile.gitflow.yml` file and unlink it from the `Taskfile.yml` file (remove the `includes` section).
+If you cannot find the section use CTRL + F to search for `Taskfile.gitflow.yml`.

 To see all tasks:

 ```bash
 task --list-all
 ```

-If you do not want the gitflow tasks, you can remove the `Taskfile.gitflow.yml` file and unlink it from the `Taskfile.yml` file (remove the `includes` section).
-If you cannot find the section use CTRL + F to search for `Taskfile.gitflow.yml`.

-## NOTES

-> Important notes to remember whilst using the project

-## Roadmap

-* [x] Base project structure
-* [ ] Portfolio UI integration
-* [ ] Multi-language support
-* [ ] Deployment automation

 ## Contributing

 <a href="https://github.com/sean-njela/django_template/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=sean-njela/django_template" />
 </a>

-> Contributions welcome!
+> Contributions are welcome!
 Open an issue or submit a PR.

 ## License